 If all else fails, most judgments can be discharged in bankruptcy.

-Fortunately, filing for bankruptcy can stop wage garnishment and wipe out your obligation to pay back discharged debts.
+Fortunately, filing for bankruptcy in Houston can stop wage garnishment and wipe out your obligation to pay back discharged debts.
 If a lawsuit is still pending, the bankruptcy creates an automatic stay, or pause, which will stop it from moving forward.
 However, even if the lawsuit has already resulted in a judgment against you, a discharge will still likely eliminate your liability in most cases.

 Most debts are consumer debts, which are subject to discharge through bankruptcy.
 A few types of debts can’t be discharged in bankruptcy.
 Some of the most common types of non-dischargeable judgments include those related to or arising out of: